 PPIs in GORD: supporting patients to step down

-Discuss your patients' expectations of GORD management and assess their ongoing need for PPIs with the aim of stepping down treatment.
+Discuss your patients' expectations of gastro-oesophageal reflux disease (GORD) management and assess their ongoing need for Proton-pump inhibitors (PPIs) with the aim of stepping down treatment.

 Update your knowledge about the range of glucose-lowering medicines available and their role in the treatment of type 2 diabetes.